Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow: Introduction

 In this paper, we target a different use case of generative machine learning.
 Many data analyses, targeting specific signatures, often do not need the detailed information of the collision final state produced from the full simulation framework.
 For example, in ATLAS \Hgg\ and \Hmm\ measurements, high-statistics background samples are generated for background modeling, and the equivalent integrated luminosity of these samples can be as large as 30 ab$^{-1}$~\cite{HIGG-2019-14,HIGG-2020-16}.
 In addition, as the Higgs boson measurements enter a precision phase, many analyses would require the simulation of a large number of signal samples with alternative physics parameters such as those defined in the Standard Model effective field theory, which is used in interpreting the observed results.
 Deploying the full simulation chain that uses GEANT4 package~\cite{GEANT4:2002zbu} to simulate detailed interactions between particles and detector materials is often unnecessarily inefficient and in some cases unrealistic, for such tasks.

 A generative machine learning model that inputs generator-level particle variables and generates the detector responses for specified particle observables is all we need for this kind of analysis use case.
 We identified the following design objectives: the model should learn the detector response to a given observable as a function of conditional variables; the model should learn the correlation between detector responses of different particles in the same event; and the model should learn asymmetric detector response, which is commonplace in particle detection.
-A recent work~\cite{DiBello:2022rss} explored similar objectives using a novel generative model based on a graph neural network and slot-attention components.
+Some recent works~\cite{DiBello:2022rss} explored similar objectives using generative models incorporating novel attention mechanisms.
 In our work, we designed a conditional normalizing flow model (\cnf) to achieve these objectives.
 The \cnf model is based on a chain of Masked Autoregressive Flows~\cite{PapamakariosMAF}, which combines the advantages from the normalizing flow~\cite{pmlr-v37-rezende15} and the autoregressive density estimation~\cite{JMLR:v17:16-272}.
 The \cnf model can naturally include conditional variables and model high dimensional density distributions.

-We characterized the performance of the \cnf model using a simulated sample of Higgs boson decaying to diphoton (\Hgg) events at the LHC.
-For this sample, we engineered various physics-motivated detector response scenarios and created reconstruction-level observables using a smearing technique similar to that adopted by the fast detector simulation package DELPHS~\cite{Ovyn:2009tx}.
+This work parallels that of Ref.~\cite{10.21468/SciPostPhys.9.5.074} in utilizing an invertible normalizing flow architecture; however, our objectives differ.
+While this study focuses on generating detector responses, Ref.~\cite{10.21468/SciPostPhys.9.5.074} aims to unfold detector-level observables back to the parton-level scattering amplitude.
+Compared to fast simulation approaches based on smearing techniques, such as those used in DELPHES~\cite{Ovyn:2009tx}, the generative machine learning approach offers a straightforward method for modeling complex detector responses.
+This is particularly useful when the response shapes cannot be easily described by analytical functions or when there are correlations between detector responses.